SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 Obviously in the real world you'd have more complex business logic but for the sake of showing simplicity we're just going to log the _RideUpdated_ events as they're received and create a new PaymentCharged event for each.

-Open the _Application.java_ file and modify the `processPayment` method to log the events.
-When you're done it should look something like the code below.
+Open the _Application.java_ file and modify the `processPayment` method to build and publish _PaymentCharged_ event.
+Copy the following code block and replace the `processPayment` bean.

 ```java
 @Bean